0xSp0rt/Creating-Group-Policy-Objects/README.md

 <h2>Description</h2>
-In this lab, we are going to walk through how to create Group policy Objects, Shared data access, .
-Configuring and running this lab on an Azure windows 10 virtual machine will help develop your understanding of how active directory and azure virtual machines work, using a virtual machine makes it easier to run through this a couple of times which is highly recommended to help you build yours without using or needing a walkthrough.
-Let me know if you have any questions or anything is unclear.
+In this lab, we are going to walk through how to create Group policy Objects, Shared data access, Organizational Units and Users and using GPOs to restrict applications .
+Configuring and running this lab on an Hyper-v windows 10 virtual machine will help develop your understanding of how active directory and GPOs work.
 <br />